itsmdhammad/Quiz-App/README.md

 👉It record result and show on end with appropriate emojie.
 👉During test, it shows that you clicked a wrong or right option with help of changing color of answers.

-🙂 Note: I'm still learing, you can suggest me better approaches by overlooking code.
+🙂 Note: I'm still learning, you can suggest me better approaches by overlooking code.
 Thanks.